eclipsevortex/SubVortex.AutoUpgrader/scripts/miner/README.md

 python3 /root/subvortex/subvortex/miner/metagraph/src/checker.py
 ```

+The script accepts the following optional arguments:

+- `--with_country`: Re-checks the country of each neuron using the country API.
+  Use this if you suspect some neurons have incorrect or outdated country information.
+- `--uid <UID>`: Runs the consistency check for a specific neuron UID only.
+  Useful for targeted validation instead of scanning the entire metagraph.

 This script will compare the current state of neurons in Redis with the active entries in the Metagraph and report any discrepancies (e.g., missing or outdated entries).

 💡 Run this periodically or after major updates to verify data integrity.